Was Polish scandal a Russian test for US election tampering?

 “It was to open the road to power for the anti-Western, anti-liberal, anti-democratic opposition of the time,” Rzeczkowski told a Polish parliamentary panel last month.
 “Russia had a full, spectacular success.”

 The panel stemmed from an opposition lawmaker’s push to pressure the government to shed light on the alleged Russian connection.
-A newspaper subsequently reported that Poland’s counter-intelligence service is investigating whether a foreign spy agency played a role.
+A newspaper subsequently reported that Poland’s counterintelligence service is investigating whether a foreign spy agency played a role.

 The Russian Foreign Ministry has dismissed claims of Kremlin involvement.